WaterSloth4431/Sloths-Unity-Tools/README.md

 # Sloths-Unity-Tools
 A collection of unity tools for carx drift racing online

+Sloth’s Auto Material Setup (HDRP)

+An Editor tool for HDRP/Lit materials that batch-converts selected materials to Specular Color or Subsurface Scattering, auto-fills missing specular/normal maps by filename suffix matching, and can also scan the project to mark normal map textures correctly.

+How to Use

+Select one or more HDRP/Lit materials in the Project window

+Open Sloth’s Auto Material Setup from the Tools menu

+Click Setup Materials (Specular Color) or Setup Materials (Subsurface Scattering), and optionally run Setup Normal Map Textures to flag _nml/_nm/_normal textures as Normal Maps

 Sloth’s Texture Setup

 An Editor tool that batch-applies Crunch compression, automatically scales max texture size based on resolution, and configures normal maps using filename detection.